arvindh-manian/free-public-forum-resources/README.md

-# A collective list of free PF resources for use in competitive debate.
+# A collective list of free resources for use in competitive Public Forum debate.

 If you actually want to contribute, HMU at my email on [my profile](https://github.com/arvindh-manian)